scholtzm/vapor/docs/VAPOR.md

 * `logs.dateFormat` - date format used by the logger
 * `logs.consoleLevel` - logger level used in the console
 * `logs.fileLevel` - logger level used in the file
+* `logs.prefix` - messages are prefixed with bot's username
 * `dataDir` - path to directory that will be used to store data such as logs, sentry files etc.
 * `stdinSteamGuard` - use standard input for entering the SteamGuard code